 - The Texas Tribune- Greg Abbott, Texas leaders: Hemp law did not decriminalize marijuana

-The legal status surrounding Delta 8 THC & Delta 10 THC is new and constantly changing.
+The legal status surrounding Delta 8 THC, Delta 9 THC, and Delta 10 THC is new and constantly changing.
 We continuously work hard to do our best to give you the most updated information.
 We recommend that you always check your current state’s hemp laws- or federal law before purchasing any industrial hemp-derived products (CBD, THC) in Texas.
 The data in this post is not intended as legal advice nor to diagnose, treat or give any medical advice.
-In any event, do your due diligence and always seek your doctor’s advice, especially do if you are in doubt or are currently taking any prescription medications.
+In any event, do your due diligence and always seek your doctor’s advice, especially if you are in doubt or are currently taking any prescription medications.
 Safer than sorry is always a great idea when consuming new products.

 Frequently Asked Questions (FAQ)

 Yes and no. Yes, in the sense that the cannabis plant is now looked at as both marijuana and hemp.
 When Delta 9 THC is below 0.30%, it’s now classified as hemp, making any product with Delta legal.
 If it exceeds 0.30%, it’s considered marijuana, making it unlawful.

 You must be at least 21 to purchase Delta 10 and any hemp product for safety reasons.